Dr. Michael Robertson

 Optical Methods Applied to Historical Documents

 It sometimes happens that ink used in the preparation of documents will fade resulting in reduced contrast between the ink and substrate (paper, parchment, pottery, etc.), often to the point where the writing is no longer readable.
 One method for recovering contrast between the ink and substrate is to use imaging techniques involving a variety of light sources, filters and cameras.
 Even though the ink may be invisible using normal indoor lighting and our eyes, residual ink may absorb, reflect or luminesce with colours outside the normal range of human vision.
+Click here to view a presentation that outlines some of our work using these techniques.

 Numerical Simulations - (Scanning) Transmission Electron Microscopy